Best Shopping in Asheville—A Local’s Perspective

 Weather aside, shopping in Asheville’s a great way to get in touch with local makers, and an excellent excuse to check out the grooviest parts of town.
 So, if you want a break from all the hiking, or if you looking to come away with a little piece of the mountains of your own, read on and discover some of the best shopping in Asheville.

 Anyway, this gem store in the Grove Arcade is a must-see on any visit to downtown Asheville’s largest indoor shopping center.
-For a relatively small space, they’re jam-packed with all the minerals, crystals, and fossils you can shake a stick at, including some meteorite fragments.
+For a relatively small space, they’re jam-packed with all the minerals, crystals, and fossils you can shake a stick at, even including some genuine meteorite fragments.

 In my experience, rocks make excellent gifts.
 Small, portable, but with a heft that says, “I care.”
-Plus, a visit to the Grove Arcade lands you just a short walk away from a plethora of other stores, as well as New Orleans-style coffee and beignets at Bebettes, and fanciful champagne flights at the Battery Park Book Exchange.
+Plus, a visit to the Grove Arcade lands you just a short walk away from a plethora of other stores, as well as New Orleans-style coffee and beignets at Bebettes, and champagne flights at the Battery Park Book Exchange.

 Hours: Monday through Saturday 10am to 6pm.
 Sunday 11am to 5pm.

-On the other side of downtown, this bookstore hides an impressive collection behind its unassuming name.
-They pride themselves as curators of used and rare books.
-I always come away impressed with their selection of comics, classics, spiritual, and historic texts.
+They pride themselves as curators of used and rare books and I for one always come away impressed with their selection of comics, classics, spiritual, and historic texts.
 It’s got all the coziness of a small-town bookstore, combined with a little Ashevillean flare.
-I guarantee you can find texts here that you’ll find nowhere else.
+I guarantee you can find tomes here that you’ll find nowhere else.

 Hours: 10am to 6pm, daily.

 When you hear “shopping in Asheville,” you probably didn’t think I’d throw a farmer’s market at you, now did you?
-Well, I am, and here it is.
-I’ve been going to the ASAP Farmer’s Market just about every summer weekend since I was a kid and by golly, its always a treat.
+Well I am, and here it is.
+I’ve been going to the ASAP Farmer’s Market just about every summer weekend since I was a kid and by golly, it's always a treat.

 If you happen to be staying at a place with a well-equipped kitchen—such as Asheville Cottages—then there’s no better way to embrace the Ashevillean lifestyle than preparing a lunch with ingredients from the local farmer’s market.